rish-kar/Act-One/README.md

 # Act One — Ticketing Backend

 Welcome to Act One — the small, pragmatic ticketing backend that powers Prarambh Theatre's shows.
-This README tells the story of the product from the viewpoint of the operator: how a ticket request is recorded, how a volunteer validates and issues tickets, how attendees check-in at the door, and how the system composes and delivers beautiful ticket cards by email.
+The following is a working scenario of a product from the viewpoint of the operator: how a ticket request is recorded, how a volunteer validates and issues tickets, how attendees check-in at the door, and how the system composes and delivers beautiful ticket cards by email.